[tkd]

 However, shortly after it emerged that the Pyongyang meeting had no legal standing.
 Furthermore, some delegates at this meeting, which was conducted in Korean and translated into the language of the delegate, believed afterwards that they had been tricked into giving Chang Ung their support, or that they had been told a vote had been taken when in fact none had taken place (and would, in any case, have been invalid).
 Others stated that the written version of the General's last words differed from that which they had been told at the time by their translators.

 In any case, this method of appointing a president would not be in accordance with the ITF constitution, which demanded that a president be elected at a formal meeting of ITF members.
-According to this thinking, Vice-president Russell McLennan continued as president until the 14th ITF Congress Meeting, held in Warsaw, Poland on June 13, 2003, when elections were held in accordance with the Constitution of the ITF, and Master Trân Triêu Quân from Canada was unanimously elected President.
+According to this thinking, Vice-president Russell McLennan continued as president until the 14th ITF Congress Meeting, held in Warsaw, Poland on June 13, 2003, when elections were held in accordance with the Constitution of the ITF, and Grandmaster Trân Triêu Quân from Canada was unanimously elected President.

 General Choi's actual words on the matter, although translated into English, were: "I have always worried about a successor to the president.
 However, my mind is set at ease for there is Mr. Chang Ung.".
 This caused a difference of opinion over the interpretation of General Choi's last words.
 Some believed he intended Chang Ung to take over immediately, in direct succession; whereas others believed that General Choi had intended for Chang Ung to present himself at congress and be elected to the post with the General's blessing, but in accordance with the ITF constitution.
 This situation promptly (further) split the organisation between those who believed that General Choi's last wishes should be followed as stated, and those who believed the rule of law, embodied in the ITF constitution, should take precedent - even pointing out that they had no objections to Chang Ung taking over the as president, as long as he was voted in correctly.
 This led to two groups based in Vienna claiming to be the 'real' ITF, the former, headed by Chang Ung (hereinafter known as ITF-NK) and the latter by Russell McLennan (ITF-V).
 Together with the group in Canada led by Master Choi (ITF-C) the stage was set for the fragmentation of the ITF: